tajahouse/tajahouse/README.md

 - 💬 Ask me about ...
 Anything 😄
 - 📫 How to reach me: ...
 [Linked In!](https://www.linkedin.com/in/taja-house)
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
-I am a mother of 3!
+I was an educator and loved every minute of it!

 My skills